-BroadStream unveils CURRENT news production system at IBC 2014
+BroadStream Unveils CURRENT News Production System at IBC 2014

-At IBC 2014 (Stand: 8.B29) BroadStream Solutions, the global broadcast solutions provider, will unveil CURRENT, its next generation workflow accelerator for live news production.
+Atlanta, GA August 21st 2014: At IBC 2014 on stand 8.B29, BroadStream Solutions, the global broadcast solutions provider, will unveil CURRENT, the Company's next generation workflow accelerator for live news production.

 CURRENT allows news teams to begin working with incoming content directly from their desktops the moment it arrives and play immediately to air without transcoding delays.
 With content viewing and clip trimming inside the News Room Computer System (NRCS), CURRENT directly integrates video into the newsroom workflow, bringing certainty to content selection and rundown accuracy.